If this is your first visit,

 An old 7/8" drill bit; shortened, sanded, and secured in the propshaft coupler; to be used as a drill.

-Now I know exactly where the center of the propshaft will be when motor is mounted on its mount and the propshaft bearings are mounted on 6" brackets atop a spacer made from a 1.5" thick piece of 2x10" lumber.
+The intent was to determine exactly where the center of the propshaft will be when motor is mounted on its mount and the propshaft bearings are mounted on 6" brackets atop a spacer made from a 1.5" thick piece of 2x10" lumber.

 ME1117 and Gear Reducer driving 7/8" drill bit to mark centerline on mounting bracket stock.